stef9998/vtr-verilog-to-routing/doc/src/vpr/file_formats.rst

 Top Level Tags
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The first tag in all rr graph files is the ``<rr_graph>`` tag that contains detailed subtags for each catagory in the rr graph.
+The first tag in all rr graph files is the ``<rr_graph>`` tag that contains detailed subtags for each category in the rr graph.
 Each tag has their subsequent subtags that describes one entity.
 For example, ``<segments>`` includes all the segments in the graph where each ``<segment>`` tag outlines one type of segment.

 The ``rr_graph`` tag contains the following tags: